NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Manual Testing

 The following extensive manual testing has been carried out to confirm if the site's performance and functionality matched the expected output.
-It has tested both JavaScript and Python functionality testing  every aspect of the site.
+It has tested both JavaScript and Python functionality testing all aspects of the site.

 | Test  | Test Step                                     |Expected                                                         |  Result                                 |Screenshot                                                      |Status |
 |-------|-----------------------------------------------|-----------------------------------------------------------------|-----------------------------------------|----------------------------------------------------------------|-------|